AhmedAyachi/vritra-scripts/ReadMe.md

-# Wurm
+# Vritra Scripts
-Configuration and scripts for wurm-themed apps
+Configuration and scripts for vritra-themed apps